AmitBS/Learning-MEAN/README.md

 # Learning-MEAN
-This is my first Git Repository with Learning with Harry Author - Amit S
+This is my first Git Repository with Learning with Harry<br>
+Author - Amit S